-Shaofei Jiang.
-(2020).
-Equilibrium refinement in finite evidence games.
+Equilibrium refinement in finite action evidence games.
+Also available at: arXiv:2007.06403

 Abstract: I study a model of firm dynamics where a firm can invest in product quality and exert efforts to obtain good publicities.
 The market learns from good publicities without directly observing quality, investment, or efforts.
 I analyze the relationship between the firm's advertisement and investment incentives.
 I show that any equilibrium has a threshold structure: the firm invests and advertises when the market belief is low, only advertises for a range of intermediate beliefs, and does neither when the belief is high.
 I further study whether increased frequency of publicity opportunities will lead to increased investment, and how these results differ when the market learns from bad news.

 Shaofei Jiang, Xuezheng Qin.
 (2019).
 The inequality of nutrition intake among adults in China.
 Journal of Chinese Economic and Business Studies, 17(1), 65-89.

 I was awarded the Outstanding Teaching Assistant Award by the Economics Department in 2020.

 Economics of Money, for Prof. Michael Brandl, UT Austin (2021)

 Microeconomics II (PhD), for Prof. Caroline Thomas, UT Austin (2018-20) | Select TA session notes